 The system brings together different sub-systems to collectively drive the way that the cursor snaps onto given sets of preferred coordinates:

-- User-Definable Grids - available in both Cartesian and Polar flavors.
+- User-Definable Grids - available in both Cartesian and Polar formats.

 - Snap Guides - that can be freely placed and provide a handy visual cue for object alignment.

-- Enhanced object Snap-Points - enabling placed objects to pull the cursor into position based on cursor proximity to an object's hotspot(s).
+- Object Snapping - enabling placed objects to pull the cursor into position, based on cursor proximity to that object's snap points (hotspots).

-Use a combination of these features to ensure streamlined placement and alignment of objects in the PCB workspace.
+These features combine to ensure streamlined placement and alignment of objects in the PCB workspace.